-I’m using walnut and so peeling off cuts that have been hanging around the shop with the board’s cut to width at two and a quarter inches the next step is to cut the board to length and I think anywhere between 10 and 13 is a good length for spoon so I’ll make the cut here at 12 and a half the thickness of the wood that I’m using is five quarter and five quarter typically measures about an inch in the sixteenth.
+I’m using walnut and so peeling offcuts that have been hanging around the shop with the board’s cut to width at two and a quarter inches the next step is to cut the board to length and I think anywhere between 10 and 13 is a good length for a spoon so I’ll make the cut here at 12 and a half the thickness of the wood that I’m using is five-quarter and five-quarter typically measures about an inch in the sixteenth.

-Next I’ll measure and Mark at a quarter of an inch and three and three quarters of an inch and these are reference lines that I want to stay within when I’m using the ball gouge I’m also going to measure three quarters of an inch in from the front of the spoon on each side and cut a 45-degree angle now I’ll throw a line of quarter of an inch from the edge all around and these are reference lines to try not to go beyond those lines.
+Next, I’ll measure and Mark at a quarter of an inch and three and three-quarters of an inch and these are reference lines that I want to stay within when I’m using the ball gouge I’m also going to measure three-quarters of an inch in from the front of the spoon on each side and cut a 45-degree angle now I’ll throw a line of a quarter of an inch from the edge all around and these are reference lines to try not to go beyond those lines.